 If you keep an eye on your industry and competitors, you can spot and embrace emerging trends before your competitors do.
 This will not only give you a competitive advantage over others but will also show innovation to your current and future customers.

-With the above simple steps in place, you can essentially set your Twitter monitoring mission up for success.
+With the above simple steps, you can set your Twitter monitoring mission up for success.

 As we’ve explained in this blog, Twitter is a powerful social networking site.
 It’s used by millions of people all around the world to stay updated on current events, share their thoughts, and interact with friends.
-The site has become so popular that it is now one of the top 10 most visited sites on the Internet.
+The site has become so popular that it is now one of the top 10 most visited sites online.